 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code Act 1995 If we consider that you have provided false or misleading information we may not progress your application.
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995.
+If we consider that you have provided false or misleading information we may not progress your application.
 If you find an error in your application after submitting it, you should call us immediately on 13 28 46.

-After submitting your application, we will not contact you for clarification if we find an error or any missing information, including evidence that supports your eligibility/merit.
+After submitting your application, we may contact you for clarification if we find an error or any missing information, including evidence that supports your eligibility or merit.
+The acceptance of any additional information provided after the submission of your application is at the discretion of the Program Delegate.
+Additional information should not materially change your application at the time it was submitted and therefore may be refused if deemed to be purely supplementary.